na-na-hi/renget/archive/SmileyTatsu.md

 ![Prompts](https://files.catbox.moe/a35249.png)

 !!! note
-	Credits to HMage and Cheese, this JB was built based on their presets and modificated by me.
+	Credits to HMage and Cheese, this JB was built based on their presets and modified by me.

 ### Regex